MalinYamato/chat/README.md

 is governed by a Directed Acyclic Graph that has a limit on node depth.
 It is possible to chat while you view and hear those whom you chat with thanks to the team of Chicago mentioned below who built a SFU to implement pub/sub for streams, a gateway with various plug-ins to integrate the signaling of other protocols such as SIP and a signaling layer of WebRTC for offer-answer handshakes based on a hard to comprehend SD.
-WebRTC handles NAT traversals, audio/video conversions and a per to per RTP/RTPC stream, yet lets other implement the signaling layer.
+WebRTC handles NAT traversals, audio/video conversions and a per to per RTP/RTPC streaming, yet lets other implement the signaling layer.
 The photo albume carousel is based on work by Vladimir Kharlampidi.
 It is basically a non-commercial playground to test and learn new technology and solutions.
 It has not gone through regular testing and is not at all for production and should therefore be regarded as a demo of how things work or may be done.
 This are stuff that I cannot do at my company.
 My job is to design